BastiTee/selekta/README.md

 *Other*

  - [ ] Learn more about JavaScript's best practices and design patterns and beautify/refactor the s*t out of the code
- - [ ] Try to appear on electron.atom.io once this project is shiny, clean and fast as a lightning

 ## Licence and attributions
 Code is licensed under GPLv3.